Vansh0917/nasscom-vsd-soc-design-program/README.md

 ### Running OpenLane in Interactive Mode

-OpenLane can be executed in interactive mode using the `-interactive` option:
+OpenLane can be executed in interactive mode using the `-interactive` -option:
 ```sh
 ./flow.tcl -interactive